labwc/labwc/docs/labwc.5.md

       OPTION
     </action>

-`NAME`

-:   The name of the action as listed below.

-`OPTION`

-:   A set of tags specific to each action as defined below.
+where `NAME` is the name of the action as listed below, and `OPTION` is a set of tags specific to each action as defined below.

 `Execute`